What is SSIS?

-SQL Server Integration Service (SSIS) is a component of the Microsoft SQL Server database software that can be used to conduct a wide range of data integration tasks.
+SQL Server Integration Service (SSIS) is a component of the Microsoft SQL Server database software that can be used to execute a wide range of data migration tasks.
 SSIS is a fast & flexible data warehousing tool used for data extraction, loading and transformation like cleaning, aggregating, merging data, etc.

 It makes it easy to move data from one database to another database.
 SSIS can extract data from a wide variety of sources like SQL Server databases, Excel files, Oracle and DB2 databases, etc.

 SSIS also includes graphical tools & wizards for performing workflow functions like sending email messages, FTP operations, data sources, and destinations.

 In this SSIS tutorial for Beginners, you will learn:

 - SSIS architecture

 Here, are key reasons for using SSIS tool: